 Dukoff’s was the only studio in town.
 Criteria wasn’t in business yet.
 And The Armory, where I cut the first version of “The Twist” with Hank Ballard and engineer Mack Emmerman wasn’t a real studio.
 This was a regular studio.

-So, “Move and Groove Together” was written and sung by Latimore in 1968.
+So, “Move and Groove Together” was sung by Latimore around 1968, maybe 67′, 66′, 65′, I’m 90 years old, it was somewhere around that time.
+The song was written by Johnny Nash, an artist whose music I always loved.
 It came out on Dade Records as a 45.
 Down here in South Florida Latimore always sold well and that was it, till I had my Glades label under TK where he had a few million sellers like “Let’s Straighten It Out,” and “Stormy Monday.”
 But at the time it was very localized.

 So then, in about 2005 we digitized that vinyl and re-released it on a cd and put it on iTunes.
 We put out an album called “The Legendary Henry Stone Presents Latimore The Early Years.”